 Let me preface this by saying prior to quarantine nothing in my kitchen was getting ample use except my frother and perhaps my juicer.
 This new normal has found me cooking more frequently and as such gave me the perfect opportunity to really test my Caraway pots and pans.
 Let us start with the basics that drew me to Caraway cookware – this nontoxic cookware set is Teflon-free, non-stick, reportedly easy to clean, and honestly, I wanted something that would look great on my open shelving.
+Let’s dive into this Caraway cookware review, shall we?

 HOW DO THEY COMPARE TO THE MARKETING CLAIMS?

 I’m happy to report that these pots and pans are truly nonstick – from ddeokbokki to my boyfriend’s morning eggs nothing sticks to Caraway cookware.
 The pieces are exceptionally easy to clean — a quick wipe down with the soft side of my bamboo sponge is all that is required.
 They also reportedly can handle upto 650 in the oven, but I’ve not yet tested this.
-And, as expected, they look great on my open shelves.
+And, as expected, they look great on my open shelves. +2 points toward the Caraway cookware review.

 AESTHETICS AND STORAGE